 GISA is not aware of any contingent assets or contingent liabilities.

 9.3.
 Impact of standards and statements not yet effective

-GISA has assessed the impact of the new and amended Australian Accounting Standards and Interpretations not yet implemented and changes to the Accounting Policy Statements issued by the Treasurer.
-There are no Accounting Policy Statements that are not yet in effect.
+GISA continues to assess the impact of new and amended Australian Accounting Standards and Interpretations not yet implemented and changes to the Accounting Policy Statements issued by the Treasurer.